 Tayab is an internationally recognised and highly respected Solicitor Advocate.
 His practice encompasses criminal and civil/public law in both the UK and international jurisdictions.
-He is a Partner at leading London Law firm Bindmans LLP.
+He is a partner and Head of International Law at leading and award-winning London law firm Bindmans LLP.

 As a lawyer, Tayab’s work and case profiles have consistently been recognised by the principal Legal Directories which have ranked him as a leading lawyer in multiple practice areas.

 Chambers & Partners described him as “an irresistible force – he’s fearless and he always gets the right results for his clients”.
 He is rated as a Super Lawyer by Thompson Reuters and recognised in the field of Civil Liberties by The Legal 500.

 CHIEF OPERATING OFFICER